stronnag/IORCalc/docs/README.md

 ![menu](assets/iorcalc2.png)

+It is possible to open multiple windows (**New Window**) with independant data and certificate views."Close" closes the window (and quits if it was the only window), "Quit" exits the application.

 The **Calculate Rating** option is only enabled when a representative set of data has been input or loaded.

 Data may be saved **Save data file**, **Save As data file** at any time.